CurlyBracesAI/Website-G-rosie.curlybraces.ai/replit.md

 - Consider migration to AWS/Render when stable

 ## Recent Changes

+- **2025-11-03**: Added project folder & conversation management
+  - Created PostgreSQL database with `projects` and `conversations` tables
+  - Implemented 6 new API endpoints for creating/saving/loading projects and conversations
+  - Updated web UI with toolbar controls: project selector, save/load buttons, new chat
+  - Added modal dialogs for creating projects, saving conversations, and loading conversations
+  - All conversations are now persistent and organized by project folder
+  - Database tables auto-initialize on startup
+  - Production-ready with secure error handling and sanitized error messages

 - **2025-11-03**: Implemented multi-provider LLM router
   - Created `llm_router.py` module for provider abstraction